Fragment user interface has a simple layout with five different parts.

-What you hear in Fragment is determined by the position of slices which are added on the graphical score, slices are vertical chunks of the graphical score which capture bitmap-data from the score canvas and convert it to note events.
+What you hear in Fragment is determined by the position of instruments (1px wide chunk of the canvas) added onto the graphical score, instruments are vertical chunks of the graphical score which capture bitmap-data from the score canvas and convert it to note events.

-The toolbar is a collection of tools and settings which are grouped by sections, here is a detailed list of the toolbar items (in order from left to right)
+The toolbar is a collection of tools / settings, here is a detailed list of the toolbar items (in order from left to right)

 - session live chat